End: jul 2026

 |Funding source||Innovation Norway, the Norwegian Research Council and SIVA through The Green Platform Initiative.|

-In Norway, around 12 m3 timber are logged per year.
-According to the national strategy for the forest and timber industry, SKOG22, there are sustainable grounds to increase the amount of timber to at least 15 m3 per year.
+In Norway, around 12 million m3 timber are logged per year.
+According to the national strategy for the forest and timber industry, SKOG22, there are sustainable grounds to increase the amount of timber to at least 15 million m3 per year.
 However, if our society is to succeed in reducing its greenhouse gas emissions in line with the Paris Agreement, it is expected that the need for resources will be significantly greater than that.

 To increase the use of wood in construction, short-distance raw materials are needed.
 Recycled wood will be a crucial input factor through new reuse and material recycling solutions.
 Increased innovation and value creation must go hand in hand to take advantage of the opportunities recycled wood has to offer.